Welcome to the Teen Hub

 Whether you’re an animal lover, a passionate environmentalist or you’re interested in plant-based nutrition – there are so many reasons to explore vegan living.
 Be part of the generation to question our use of other animals, and to do things differently.
 We’re here to help!

 Did you know that you can get all the nutrients you need from a vegan diet, no matter your age or level of physical activity?
 That’s the view of the British Dietetic Association, who are the registered experts.

 Paying attention to our nutrition is something that everyone can benefit from, whether they are vegan or not.
-We’ve put together some information for vegans aged 11-18 which you can see here.
-Our wider nutritional resources can be found here.
+Take a look at our information for vegans aged 11-18 and our wider nutritional resources.

 Plant-based teens share their stories